Axolotlsfirstlillilypad/Portfolio/README.md

 library(caret)
 library(randomForest)
 ```
 We load tidyverse for data manipulation, visualization, and wrangling, and janitor for cleaning column names and ensuring consistency.
 Caret and randomforest make it easier to coax the model into a usable form.
+It is further possible to download directly from a website by listing the path URL, including the https.
+e.g data <- read_csv("https://raw.githubusercontent.com/datasets/covid-19/master/data/countries-aggregated.csv").
+One challenge I encountered along the way was the file paths itself.
+Yes, like many people I used the File Explorer's address bar to get the path (click to the file you want, then select the entire line ), but one must be mindful to replace the backslashes with forward slashes, lest R refuse to read it properly.

 ```r
 library(readr)
 airbnb <- read_csv(unz("C:/Users/User/Downloads/archive (1).zip", "Listings.csv"))